pete1328/Othello/README.md

 To run the test file that initiaties and tracks the results of 100 games, make sure the board server is started and run `python testOdds.py`

 ## Information
-Client file developed by a 22 year old computer science graduate as part of a job application process.
+Client file developed by a computer science graduate as part of a job application process.
 This main client program simulates a basic player that analyzes and chooses it's next move based on the current Othello game board.
 As of now, it is at an average win rate of 70.5 % (out of 400 games, with a mix of competing as player 1 or 2 against a random strategied opponent).

 ## Recommended Software
 * Python 3.7 or 3.9